digplan/appcache-node/README.md

 Why!
 Why!
 Why!

 Big performance increase, reduced load on yr servers.
 This is for Nodejs & Express.
 Only two lines needed.
+Let their browsers do the work!

 ####In any HTML page you wish to cache..
 ````